 Step 1: Check the Physical Connection

 Start with the basics.
 Unplug your CAC reader and plug it back in firmly.
 Try a different USB port—preferably one directly on your computer rather than through a hub.
-USB hubs can cause power and communication issues with CAC readers.
+USB hubs can cause power and communication issues that drive you crazy trying to diagnose.

 Look for bent pins inside the reader slot and check your CAC card for visible damage, cracks, or worn contacts.
-A damaged card needs replacement from your issuing office.
+A damaged card needs replacement from your issuing office—no amount of troubleshooting fixes physical damage.

 Step 2: Verify the Reader Light Indicators

-Most CAC readers have LED indicators that tell you their status:
+Probably should have led with this section, honestly.
+Most CAC readers have LED indicators telling you their status:

 - No light: Reader isn’t receiving power—try another USB port